How to Prepare Your Pregnant Cat to Give Birth & Kitten Care

 Taking Care of Your Newborn Kittens

 Newborn kittens will receive rich antibodies from the colostrum produced by the mother’s milk during their first 24 hours of life.
 Colostrum will protect their bodies against disease.
 Let your vet know, if for some reason, the kittens were not able to receive the first milk.
+Kittens will live off their mothers milk for the first four weeks unless your cat is unable to produce enough milk in which case supplemental feeding may be necessary but be sure to consult your vet first.

 #1.
 Handle Your New Kittens with Care